cademtz/sparkly-fx/known-bugs.md

     - Fix: Find a way to render semi-transparent materials separately, including the hologram.
 - The "Player matte" preset does not hide particle colors
     - Cause: Particle colors can't be affected yet.
-    - Hack: Disable particles in the `Miscellaneous` tweak
+    - Hack: Disable particles in the `Commands` tweak
     - Fix: Find a way to change particle colors.